An enduring dimension a strategy stands on, holding across planning cycles.

 Type-specific fields on BaseNode

-success_indicatorstringHow the business knows the pillar is on track.
+success_indicatorstringHow the business knows this durable pillar is on track.
 Narrative, not a metric edge.
+A strategic_theme deliberately has no success_indicator: it is measured through its child objectives, not on its own.

 idstringrequiredUnique identifier (UUID)